Multi-set spectral clustering of time-evolving networks using the supra-Laplacian: Networks with vertices that appear and disappear in time

 The weights $[\smat W^{\rm spat}_t]_{x,y}$ are then given by

 where $\Omega_{xyt}^{\rm state}$ is the set of votes jointly voted on by senators $\sigma$ belonging to states $x$ and $y$ in congress $99+t$, and $\delta$ is the Kronecker delta as before.
-Consequently, $[\smat W^{\rm spat}_t]_{x,y} \in [0,1]$.
+Consequently, $\smash{ [\smat W^{\rm spat}_t]_{x,y} \in [0,1] }$.
 The sequence $\{\smat W^{\rm spat}_t\}_{t=1,\dots, T}$ is then used for spectral partitioning using Algorithm~\ref{alg:spec_part} to detect clusters.

-As the network is of multiplex type, we can directly use Algorithm~\ref{alg:spec_part}, e.g.\ step 3 to compute $a=8.88452$ and construct $\slapmat$, and step 4 to determine $R$, as discussed in Sec.~\ref{sec:alg}.
-Regarding the choice of $R$, in Fig.~\ref{fig:sen} (second column, upper panel) we see that the main nontrivial gap is between the 2nd and 3rd spatial eigenvalues, suggesting $R=1$.
-The lower panel of the second column in Fig.~\ref{fig:sen} shows the plot of the average Cheeger value $\tilde {\cfunc H}(R)$.
-The average Cheeger values increase consistently with increasing~$R$ and there does not seem to be a possibility to form more than two clusters with low Cheeger value.
+As the network is of multiplex type, we can directly use Algorithm~\ref{alg:spec_part}, e.g.\ step 3 to compute $a=14.7532$ and construct $\slapmat$, and step 4 to determine $R$, as discussed in Sec.~\ref{sec:alg}.
+Regarding the choice of $R$, in Fig.~\ref{fig:sen} (lower left) we see that the main nontrivial gap is between the 2nd and 3rd spatial eigenvalues, suggesting $R=1$.
+Fig.~\ref{fig:sen} (lower left) shows the plot of the average Cheeger {ratio}~$\tilde {\cfunc H}(R)$.
+The average Cheeger {ratio} {increases} consistently with increasing~$R$ and there does not seem to be a possibility to form more than two clusters with low Cheeger value.
 For this reason, and the above spectral gap considerations, we fix~$R=1$.

-In Fig.~\ref{fig:sen} (third column) we plot the first nontrivial spatial eigenvector $\vect F^{\rm spat}_{2,a}$ (the second spatial eigenvector) of $\slapmat$ computed from the state network.
+In Fig.~\ref{fig:sen} (right) we plot the first nontrivial spatial eigenvector $\smash{ \vect F^{\rm spat}_{2,a} }$ (the second spatial eigenvector) of $\slapmat$ computed from the state network.
 The vertices are labelled with their respective state abbreviations and sorted according to the temporal average of the displayed eigenvector (i.e.\ sorted according to average values along horizontal rows in the image).
-We observe a clear 2-partition in the state network (upper vs lower states in the image), a result that is similar to the senator network experiment.
-We report that this partition coincides with party dynamics, identical to the senator network.This is understood by observing the plots in Fig.~\ref{fig:sen} (third and fourth column) as follows: the temporal evolution of colours for each state (third column) are identical to that of the corresponding two senators in the projection (fourth column).
-Moreover, we report that the colours also coincide with the corresponding party affiliations of the senators.